element36-io/hyperfridge-r0/README.md

   [`risc0-build`][risc0-build], and [others][crates].
 - [excerpt from Risc0 workshop at ZK HACK III][zkhack-iii].

-## Quick Start
+## Quick Start with Rust

 First, make sure [rustup] is installed.
 The [`rust-toolchain.toml`][rust-toolchain] file will be used by `cargo` to automatically install the correct version.
 To build all methods and execute the method within the zkVM, run the following
 command:

 ```bash
 RISC0_DEV_MODE=1 cargo test
 ```

 This will command will use generate a proof for test data.
 To use it with your bank data, you will need to run a component, which connects with our banking backend and then prepare the input for the Hyperfridge zkVM component.
-You can use the [ebics-java-client][ebics-java-client], but any Ebics client will do, as long as you get access to the XML files which are exchanged between your client ant the banking server.
+You can use the [ebics-java-client][ebics-java-client], but any Ebics client will do, as long as you get access to the XML files which are exchanged between your client and the banking server.

+Check out [out testing guide](docs/INSTRUCTIONS.md) to run test and play with test data.

 Open documentation by: